ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 arguments.
 The `square` program uses the Typer package and the following source code to ensure that the program only accepts one of these two options.
-For instance, if you try to run the program with the command `poetry run square --approach recursion --dir input --file numbers.txt` it will produce the following error message because `recursion` is not a valid option:
+For instance, if you try to run the program with the command `poetry run square --approach recursion --directory input --file numbers.txt` it will produce the following error message because `recursion` is not a valid option:

 ```